FilipStenbeck/note-app/README.md

 ## Docker

 Build a docker image from the _Dockerfile_ included.
 To start both the app and the needed api.
-First make sure you have built both docker images then run:
+First make sure you have built **both** docker images.
+Instruction on how to build the docker for the **API**](https://github.com/FilipStenbeck/note-app-api)

-The following command can be used to make a docker image
+The following command can be used to create a docker image of the app:

 ```sh
 yarn docker:build
 ```
-To start both the *app* and *api* run:
+Once *both* docker images is built, start both the *app* and *api* by running:

 ```sh
 docker-compose up